stephband/fn/README.md

 ##### `overload(fn, object)`

-Returns a function that calls the function property of `object` that matches the result of calling `fn` with all arguments. `overload` is curried.
+Returns a function that calls a function at the property of `object` that matches the result of calling `fn` (with all arguments). `overload` is curried.

 	var overloadTypes = overload(function() {
 	   return map(toType, arguments).join(' ');